 Within a few days of Katherine’s death, the keeper at Boon Island Light reported an encounter with what he described as “the spirit of a sad-faced young woman in white.”

-In the early 1970s, Coast Guard Warrant Officer Bill Roberts received orders to Boon Island and as soon as he arrived, the two other keepers asked if he believed in ghosts.
+In the early 1970s, Coast Guard Warrant Officer Bill Roberts received orders to Boon Island (above) and as soon as he arrived, the two other keepers asked if he believed in ghosts.
 He said he wasn’t sure.
 However, by the time he left the island, he had no doubts.
-Although Roberts never actually saw a ghost during his tenure at Boon Island, he frequently heard unexplained noises in both the tower and keeper’s quarters and often had the feeling “something inhuman” was nearby.
+Though Roberts never actually saw a ghost during his tenure at Boon Island, he frequently heard unexplained noises in both the tower and keeper’s quarters and often had the feeling “something inhuman” was nearby.
 “A lot of times when I went out to activate the fog signal, I felt like somebody was watching me,” he declared.
 “It was a creepy place.”

 The beacon was automated after the keeper’s quarters and other buildings were destroyed during a blizzard in February 1978.
 But to this day, area fishermen, hurrying to shore just ahead of an approaching gale, occasionally hear shrieks and cries emanating from the direction of the forlorn old lighthouse on Boon Island.
 And if they navigate closely enough, sometimes they catch a fleeting glimpse of a woman in white.